 * Email addresses (e.g., firstname.lastname@example.org)

-* Maintaining domain names and any other hosted services.
+* Maintaining domain names and other hosted services.

-* The pages on www.QRZ.com for the Club's two call signs, W6CX and W6LGW.
+* The pages on qrz.com for the Club's two call signs, W6CX and W6LGW.

 Note that skills in web site programming or similar technologies are not needed.
 If you have them, however, they may be helpful for enhancing some aspects of our digital media.

-Administer and keep up to date certain web pages, such as the Club calendar, Speakers page and others.
+Administer and keep up to date certain web pages, such as the Club announcements, Speakers page and others.